PrayagTandon/Guess-my-number/README.md

 ## Project Overwiew:

-- Designing and Building a landing page for Natours website using HTML, SCSS, JavaScript and NodeJS.
+- Build a simple JS DOM game using HTML, SCSS, JavaScript and NodeJS.
 - Made use of SassyCSS(SCSS) and strutured the layout using modern CSS grid and Flexbox.
 - **No CSS Framework**.
 - Made use of BEM notation to name the classes.
 - Used SCSS 7 in 1 architecture to style the different elemnets of the layout that helps to make them easily manageable and maintainable.
-- Designed the layout using designing tools such as Figma.
 - Deplyoed using Netlify.

-### Designing the Website:

-- The company focuses on providing the best adventure for a group.
-So, the overall personality of the website need to be more consumer focused and easy to navigate.
-- Different elements for the website:

 #### Selecting the different design elements and sketching a basic layout.